horsepress/browserSearchShortcuts/README.md

 This adds browser address bar keyword search shortcuts to Chrome, Firefox and Internet Explorer on Windows PCs.
+A bash script for adding shortcuts to Chrome and Firefox on Mac OS X is also included.

 These are both useful and a pain to edit manually, hence this project.